ericc661/cole_nimes_analysis/cole_analysis.md

 etc., 2) unstable/groundless identity (more literal) -- questions the
 existence/being-ness of the speaker.
 This is like his body being nothing.

-This interiority is stark: just himself,

-then talk about doors and windows

 instability of identity -- talk about irony between "nobody speaks"/speaker is speaking, which makes the speaker sort of